preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

-Publishing App settings
+Publishing app settings
 =======================================

-A number of Publishing App settings are available.
-You have to be Publishing App administrator to use them.
+A number of publishing app settings are available.
+You have to be publishing app administrator to use them.

-Open the Publishing App settings by clicking here:
+Open the publishing app settings by clicking here:

 .. image:: page-settings-612.png